microsoft/vscode-docs/api/references/contribution-points.md

 You can also use `markdownEnumDescriptions`, and your descriptions will be rendered as Markdown.

 To customize the dropdown options, you can use `enumItemLabels`.
-The `workbench.iconTheme` setting uses both `enumDescriptions` and `enumItemLabels`:
+The `workbench.iconTheme` setting uses both `enumDescriptions` and `enumItemLabels`.
+In the screenshot below, the hovered option has the item label "None", with enum description "No file icons" and enum value `null`.
 ![The workbench.iconTheme setting in the Settings UI with the dropdown expanded showing the enum item labels and one enum description](images/contribution-points/settings-ui-icon-theme.png)

 **deprecationMessage** / **markdownDeprecationMessage**